microsoft/Tokenizer/README.md

 # Tokenizer

-This repo contains a C# implementation of byte pair encoding(BPE) tokenizer for OpenAI LLMs, it's based on open sourced rust implementation in the [OpenAI tiktoken](https://github.com/openai/tiktoken).
-The library is valuable to run tokenization on prompt in .NET environment before feeding prompt into a LLM.
+This repo contains C# and Typescript implementation of byte pair encoding(BPE) tokenizer for OpenAI LLMs, it's based on open sourced rust implementation in the [OpenAI tiktoken](https://github.com/openai/tiktoken).
+Both implementation are valuable to run prompt tokenization in .NET and Nodejs environment before feeding prompt into a LLM.

+# C# implementation

 The TokenizerLib is built in .NET Standard 2.0, which can be consumed in projects on any version of .NET later than .NET Core 2.0 or .NET Framework 4.6.1.

 You can download and install the nuget package of TokenizerLib [here](https://www.nuget.org/packages/Microsoft.DeepDev.TokenizerLib/).

-Example C# code to use TokenizerLib in your code:
+Example C# code to use TokenizerLib in your code.
+In production setting, you should pre-download the BPE rank file and call `TokenizerBuilder.CreateTokenizer` API to avoid downloading the BPE rank file on the fly.
 ```csharp
 using System.Collections.Generic;
 using Microsoft.DeepDev;